-You can also choose to not use a RemoteFX compression algorithm.
-Choosing to not use a RemoteFX compression algorithm will use more network bandwidth, and it is only recommended if you are using a hardware device that is designed to optimize network traffic.
-Even if you choose not to use a RemoteFX compression algorithm, some graphics data will be compressed.
+You can also choose to not use a Remote Desktop Protocol compression algorithm, so we only recommend using it with a hardware device designed to optimize network traffic.
+Even if you choose not to use a compression algorithm, some graphics data will be compressed.